applitude/ifi-homepage-template/README.md

-# ifi-homepage-template
+# IFI Homepage Template

-A template for homepages for students at the Institute for Informatics at the University of Oslo
+A template for a home page for students at the Institute for Informatics at the University of Oslo.